-In August 2014 Georgie joined the Fitzroy Veterinary Clinic team to take on the role of Head Nurse.
+Georgie has been the Practice Manger/ Head Veterinary Nurse at the Fitzroy Veterinary Clinic since August of 2014.
 Georgie has always had an interest in working with animals.
 She grew up with two Labrador Retrievers who further sparked her interest in animal care.
-She is pictured with her Golden Labrador, Indie.
+She is pictured with her sister's Dalmatian, Kobe.

-Georgie began her nursing career at one of our sister clinics where she worked for 2 ½ years whilst she studied her Certificate IV in Veterinary Nursing.
-Prior to nursing, Georgie completed a Bachelor of Science Degree majoring in Animal Science at Melbourne University.
+Georgie successfully completed her Certificate IV Veterinary Nursing in 2015.
+Prior to veterinary nursing, Georgie completed a Bachelor of Science Degree majoring in Animal Science at Melbourne University.

-Georgie has a special interest in anaesthesia, surgery, nutrition, weight loss, puppy health and behaviour.
+Georgie has a special interest in anaethesia, surgery, nutrition, puppy health and canine behaviour.
 Her favourite things about being a Veterinary Nurse are providing high quality health care to our patients and educating clients on the best ways to care for their pets.